Practical Nursing Specialist MOS 68C

 Army Practical Nursing Specialist

-Army Practical Nursing Specialist (MOS 68C) perform preventative, therapeutic and emergency procedures.
+Army Practical Nursing Specialists (MOS 68C) perform preventative, therapeutic, and emergency procedures.

-These specialist work in various medical settings and receive training as a LPN.
+These specialists work in various medical settings and receive training as an LPN.

-This position will follow the Army base pay table and will be offered benefits and allowances.
+This position will follow the Army base pay table and will include the normal benefits and allowances.

 After the Army, individuals in this MOS can find civilian work as an LPN in hospitals or clinics.